gsbm/watson/README.md

 # Change the working directory to watson
 $ cd watson

-# Install python3 and python3-pip if they are not installed
+# Install python and python-pip if they are not installed

 # Install the requirements
-$ python3 -m pip install -r requirements.txt
+$ python -m pip install -r requirements.txt
 ```

 >The best way to use Watson is to clone it in the `sherlock/sherlock` directory.<br>